-- Declare that Defendants, in failing to fulfill their mandatory duties under 30 U.S.C. § 843, have violated the Administrative Procedure Act as alleged; - II.
+- I. Declare that Defendants, in arbitrarily, capriciously, and unlawfully failing to fulfill their mandatory duties under 30 U.S.C. § 843 and spend the funds appropriated therefore, have violated the Administrative Procedure Act as alleged; - II.
 Declare that Defendants must fully restore the NIOSH Respiratory Health Division in Morgantown, West Virginia; - III.
 Compel Defendant to continue conducting health surveillance through the CWHSP and the job-transfer program under 30 U.S.C. § 843 by operating the Respiratory Health Division of NIOSH in Morgantown, West Virginia; - IV.
-Award such other equitable or remedial relief as may be appropriate; - V. Certify a class of all coal miners who show evidence of the development of pneumoconiosis, i.e. all coal miners who are or may seek to become eligible for Part 90; - VI.
-Award to Plaintiff and his attorneys all reasonable attorney fees, costs, and expenses incurred or earned by them, respectively, pursuant to 5 U.S.C. § 702; and - VII.
+Award such other equitable or remedial relief as may be appropriate; - V. Certify a class of all coal miners in the United States who have evidence of the development of pneumoconiosis, and are thus eligible to obtain a job transfer under Part 90; - VI.
+Award to Plaintiff and his attorneys all reasonable costs and expenses, including attorneys' and expert witness fees, pursuant to 28 U.S.C. § 2412(d)(2)(A) and 5 U.S.C. § 702; and - VII.
 Grant any such other and further relief as this Court may deem equitable and just.